anonus2357/ttsa3r/README.md

 ### Download Checkpoints

-We adopt the pretrained checkpoints provided by CUT3R on Google Drive:
+We adopt the pretrained checkpoints provided by CUT3R on Google Drive.
 To download the weights, run the following commands:
 ```bash
 cd src